API Conformance Scan

 This applies to Scan v2 only.

 Sometimes you might want to test a very specific thing in your API implementation and the normal conformance tests cannot catch that.
 In this case, you can write your own custom test request that captures the issue you want to test.
-The custom test can be as complex or as simple (for example, just checking that an authorization scenario works with the correct credentials) as you want and need.
+The custom test can be as complex or as simple as needed: for example, you might just want to check that an authorization scenario works with the correct credentials, or you might want to define a test that would inject a specific input to see how your API behaves.

 Scan configuration